paralax/ColossalOpera/easy/collatz_conjecture.md

 # Input

-Your program should take a positive integer *N*.
+Your program should take a positive integer *N* as an argument.

 # Output Description

-Your program should emit the number of steps it takes to reach one and the sequence emitted.
+Your program should emit the number of steps it takes to reach 1 and the sequence emitted.

+# Bonus 1

+Can you explain what's so interesting about the number 9232 in the context of the Collatz Conjecture?

+# Bonus 2

+If you're feeling like it, throw in some unique visualizations of sequences or series from the Collatz Conjecture, using any imaging library you wish.

 # Note